SolidLabResearch/rspql-query-isomorphism/README.md

 ## Usage
 Install the library using npm :
 ```
-npm install rspql-query-equivalence
+npm install rspql-query-isomorphism
 ```
 Then, import the library in your code :
 ```
-import { is_equivalent } from 'rspql-query-equivalence';
+import { is_isomorphic } from 'rspql-query-isomorphism';

 const query_one = `
     PREFIX : <https://rsp.js/>